 Opera is a story told in music and there are many, many stories.
 Some of them are disturbing, controversial, open-ended and unresolved.
 All of these things should be present in art because art should make you think ...

 Our art is the best of us after all ...
 It represents the very best enrichment humankind represents.
 We need as much of that as we can get.

-As founding Artistic Director of Pacific Opera Victoria, Timothy Vernon has led most of its more than 90 productions since the company's inception in 1979.
+As founding Artistic Director of Pacific Opera Victoria, Timothy Vernon has led most of its 100 productions since the company's inception in 1979.

 These include the first staged Canadian presentations of Weber's Der Freischütz (1994), Montemezzi's L'Amore dei tre re (1996), Giannini's The Taming of the Shrew (2001), and Lee Hoiby's The Tempest (2004).
 In 2000, Mr. Vernon led his company in the world premiere of Erewhon by Louis Applebaum and Mavor Moore.

-In 2007 Mr. Vernon conducted the Canadian premiere of Richard Strauss' early twentieth century gem Daphne, using his own reduction of Strauss' orchestration.
-This historic production was recorded for broadcast by CBC, as was POV's 2008 Canadian premiere of Marc Blitzstein's Regina, the 2009 company premiere of Handel's Semele, and the 2010 Canadian stage premiere of Strauss's Capriccio, which also used Mr. Vernon's orchestral reduction of the score.
+In 2007 Mr. Vernon conducted the Canadian première of Richard Strauss' Daphne, using his own reduction of Strauss' orchestration.
+This historic production was recorded for broadcast by CBC, as was POV's 2008 Canadian première of Marc Blitzstein's Regina, the 2009 company premiere of Handel's Semele, and the 2010 Canadian stage premiere of Strauss's Capriccio, which also used Mr. Vernon's orchestral reduction of the score.

 Other broadcasts have included the 1988 production of Fidelio for TV by PBS and CBC, as well as a Knowledge Network documentary of POV's 1992 production of The Abduction from the Seraglio.
 CBC Radio has broadcast POV productions of Britten's A Midsummer Night's Dream (1993) and Lee Hoiby's The Tempest.